joseph6377/MagicSlide/README.md

 - **Custom API Key**: Use your own Google Gemini API key or the provided default
 - **Instant Previews**: See your generated presentation code and preview in real-time
 - **One-Click Download**: Export your presentations as HTML files
+- **Fullscreen Preview**: View your presentations in fullscreen mode with one click
+- **Theme Selection**: Choose from various presentation themes
+- **Manual Image Selection**: Add images to your presentations from Pixabay

 ## 🚀 Getting Started